nnellans/python-guide/README.md

 # comparison operators can be chained together
 a < b <= c  # this is equivalent to: a < b and b <= c

+# checking for a value in a list
+'value' in list_variable      # returns true if the value is in the list 'value' not in list_variable  # returns true if the value is not in the list
 ```

 ---